jacklul/pihole-readonly-rootfs/01 Read-only system.md

 tmpfs  /mnt      tmpfs  defaults,noatime,size=1M              0 0
 ```

+_You can increase /tmp size as you wish - I recommend setting it to max 50% of total RAM_

 Remount everything with `sudo mount -a`.

 To continue, we need the system to be writable so: